 Free and Low Cost Support

 If you are a client of the Developmental Disabilities Administration, but not receiving a paid DDA service, this toolkit provides an overview of resources available in most communities.
 To make the most of this toolkit, download and print a STAR FORM (example below) to identify supports in your community to reach any goal.
 The STAR FORM is available at informingfamilies.org/star.

 Technology I Own or Have Access To (devices, apps, equipment)

 Family computer

 Smart phone

 Transit app

 Echo Dot

 Handsfree Bluetooth

 Headset

-Church

 Personal Strengths & Assets

 Dependable

 Open to trying new things

 Creative

 Doesn't give up

 Personal Relationships (family, friends, others I know)

 Mom and Dad Grandma Neighbors Church group Choir friends

 Sources of Support to Reach My Goal

 Special Olympics

 School Unified Sports

 Library storytimes

 Public Transit

 Parks & Rec

 Parent to Parent

+Church

 Community Based (free and low-cost resources in my community)

-PERSON-ENTRED PLAN

-For more help with planning,

-use our free online planning tool at www.mylifeplan.guide.

 Apple Health/Medicaid

 DD Endowment Trust Fund

 Lifespan Respite

 Premium Payment Program

 Eligibility Specific (paid services and benefits)